-Students holding an F-1 visa are required to maintain a legal status at all times by: enrolling at full-time status, keeping a valid passport, avoiding unauthorized employment, and making normal progress toward their degree.
+Students holding an F-1 visa are required to maintain legal status at all times by: enrolling on full-time basis; keeping a valid passport at all times while in the United States; avoiding unauthorized employment; and making normal academic progress toward their degree/certificate.

-Students who fail to maintain their F-1 status may apply for reinstatement of their status with U.S. Citizenship and Immigration Services (USCIS).
-VIU will evaluate the circumstances in which the student fell out of status and only those that went beyond the student's control will be considered for the reinstatement process.
-Students who have been out of status for more than five months will not be eligible for reinstatement.
+Students who fail to maintain their F-1 status may be able apply for reinstatement of their status with US Citizenship and Immigration Services (USCIS).
+VIU will evaluate the circumstances in which the student fell out of status and only those that are able to prove that the circumstances were beyond the student's control will be considered for the reinstatement process.
+Students who have been out of status for more than five (5) months will not be eligible for reinstatement.

-The International Student Advisor will require the following documents for reinstatement application:
+The International Students Services Office (ISSO) will require the following for all reinstatement applications:

-- The phrase "reinstatement to F-1 status" should be written at Part 2, Item 1.
+- The phrase "Reinstatement to F-1 status" should be written in Part 2, Item 1.
 The student should complete the entire form and sign it.